Every wonder what buying paint would be like if airlines sold paint instead of hardware stores? We’ve compared the two so you no longer have to guess.

 Customer: What!
 You mean the price just went up while we were talking!

 Clerk: Yes sir.
-You see, we change prices and rules thousands of times a day, and since you haven’t actually walked out the store with your paint yet, we just decided to change.
+You see, we change prices and rules thousands of times a day, and since you haven’t actually walked out of the store with your paint yet, we just decided to change.
 Unless you want the same thing to happen again, I would suggest that you get on with your purchase.
 How many gallons do you want?

 Customer: I don’t know exactly.
 Maybe five gallons.
 Maybe I should buy six gallons just to make sure I have enough.